ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 ### Conclusion:
 Basically, both variants lead to the same result.
-If you have little experience with terminal commands and feel insecure, then Backitup is on the safe side.
+If you have little experience with terminal commands and feel insecure, then you're on the safe side with Backitup.

 However, if you want to see exactly what is happening on your system, you should choose the manual version via the console.
 Here you can see every single process in detail in the terminal.